Free Consultation, Available 24/7

-A California Domestic Violence Lawyer May Be Able to Help With Your Case
+A California Criminal Defense Lawyer May Be Able to Help With Your Case

 Understanding what domestic battery means in California and your options to combat it are critical to an effective defense strategy in such cases.
 These charges can be impactful in almost every area of your life, so successfully fighting them is vital.
 Dod Law has cultivated effective criminal defense strategies in this practice area that have helped our clients overcome domestic battery charges.
 We work to preserve your rights in every way possible so that you don’t end up being adversely affected by domestic battery charges that don’t reflect the facts of the situation.

 Learn more with a free case review.
 Call us at (619) 814-5110 or contact us online to schedule a free consultation today.